The Perfect Georgia Coast Road Trip

 When you’re done exploring the area, hop back in the car, head over the FJ Torras Causeway, and meet up with US-17 south.
 Detour along GA-520 for one last stop along your I-95 road trip.

-Take in the expansive marshes on the state road 520 detour to beautiful Jekyll Island, step back in time: Jekyll Island was once a private island owned by ultra-rich families such as the Rockefellers, Morgans, Cranes and Pulitzers.
+Take in the expansive marshes on the state road 520 detour to beautiful Jekyll Island.
+Just 20 minutes away from St. Simons Island, Jekyll Island was once private island owned by ultra-rich families such as the Rockefellers, Morgans, Cranes and Pulitzers.
 Today, the island is owned by the state of Georgia, but remnants of the island’s glamorous past can be seen in its National Historic Landmark District, where you’ll find opulent mansions and the Jekyll Island Club Hotel, formerly the Jekyll Island Club House founded in 1886.

 Want to stay off the highway a bit longer?
 Explore the island on two wheels by pedaling along with the Jekyll Island Trail System, consisting of 25 miles of paved bike trails.

 For lunch or dinner, choose from an array of restaurants on Jekyll Island, from casual seafood restaurants to fine dining.
 Take in the beautiful water views and calm breezes at The Wharf or Tortuga Jack's, both of which are waterfront restaurants on Jekyll Island.
 Plan to stay the night, and get a good night’s rest at one of the many lodging options, from upscale resorts to budget-friendly hotels—or even a popular local campground.

 Get up bright and early to make your way back to I-95, loop around the island to take in the views one last time, and head back to US-17, which will meet back up with I-95 south of Brunswick.